Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 Senior leadership overseeing all respiratory services across a hospital system.
 Strategic planning, policy development, and executive-level decision making.
 Master's degree strongly preferred.

-Respiratory therapy is growing faster than most healthcare occupations.
+Respiratory therapy is growing much faster than the average occupation.
+About 10,000 openings per year nationally (BLS OOH May 2024).
 Here is what is driving demand.

 Ageing Population